Codecademy/docs/content/swiftui/concepts/viewmodifier/terms/dropDestination/dropDestination.md

 The **`.dropDestination()`** view modifier in SwiftUI is applied to a view that will receive a dropped item.
 It works in conjunction with the `.draggable()` view modifier which gives a view the ability to be dragged.

-> **Note**: The data to be dragged and subsequently dropped must conform to the Transferable protocol.
+> **Note**: The data to be dragged and subsequently dropped must conform to the `Transferable` protocol.
 This ensures the data being dragged can be recognized and processed by other views or external applications.
-For information on protocols, see [Protocols](https://www.codecademy.com/resources/docs/swift/protocols).
+For more information see [protocols](https://www.codecademy.com/resources/docs/swift/protocols).

 ## Syntax